damienmckenna/metatag/README.txt

   APIs, but they are not needed by most sites and have no bearing on the Open Graph meta tags.

+* The Pinterest meta tags may be added by enabling the "Metatag: Pinterest" submodule.

 * Site verification meta tags can be added, e.g. as used by the Google search engine to confirm ownership of the site; see the "Metatag: Verification" submodule.